Estimated reading time: 7 minutes

 Q: Why am I receiving documents/letters that indicate I’m delinquent?

-A: As we noted above, while you are on a Disaster Forbearance Plan and are not making the full monthly payments you originally promised to, your mortgage becomes delinquent.
+A: As we noted above, while you are on a Disaster Forbearance Plan and are not making the full monthly payments, your mortgage becomes delinquent.
 We are required by law to send you certain notices regarding your past due status until you bring your account up to date.
 However, no late charges or negative credit reporting will occur during the Disaster Forbearance Plan period.

 Q: Can I cancel the forbearance plan later if I decide I don’t want it anymore?